tan00001/JSONSchemaToCSharp/README.md

     }
 }
 ```
-Here is the generated code:
+Here is part of the generated code:
 ```
 /// <summary>
 /// MPItemFeed.